Emmett Till Antilynching Act

 Then-senator Kamala Harris debates in support of the Emmett Till Antilynching Act on June 5, 2020.

-The Emmett Till Antilynching Act is a United States federal law which defines lynching as a federal hate crime, increasing the maximum penalty to 30 years imprisonment for several hate crime offences.
+The Emmett Till Antilynching Act is a United States federal law which defines lynching as a federal hate crime, increasing the maximum penalty to 30 years imprisonment for several hate crime offenses.

 It was passed by the U.S. House of Representatives on February 28, 2022, and U.S. Senate on March 7, 2022, and signed into law on March 29, 2022, by President Joe Biden.

 Background

 During the post-Civil War era, in 1870 Congress passed the conspiracy against rights bill (now codified as 18 U.S. Code § 241) which made it unlawful for two or more persons to conspire to injure, threaten, or intimidate a person in any state, territory, or district in the free exercise or enjoyment of any right or privilege secured to him or her by the Constitution or the laws of the U.S. For example, this law made it illegal to threaten someone with the intent of preventing them from voting.

-In 1968, Congress passed the Civil Rights Act of 1968, which created a federal hate crime for persons that injure, intimidate, or interfere with selected minorities (including African Americans) while the victim was participating in certain enumerated activities (including voting, attending school, applying for a job, or serving on a jury).
+In 1968, Congress passed the Civil Rights Act of 1968, which created a federal hate crime for persons who injure, intimidate, or interfere with selected minorities (including African Americans) while the victim was participating in certain enumerated activities (including voting, attending school, applying for a job, or serving on a jury).
 This was the first federal hate crime law, and was codified as 18 U.S.C. § 245, 249.

 In 2009, Congress passed the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, which extended the hate crime laws created by Civil Rights Act of 1968 in two ways: first, the requirement that the victim be engaged in one of several particular activities was eliminated; and second, sexual orientation was added as a protected class for victims.
-This law enabled federal prosecutors, for example, to charge perpetrators that injured, or attempted to injure Africans Americans because of the victim's actual or perceived race or color.
+This law enabled federal prosecutors, for example, to charge perpetrators who injured, or attempted to injure Africans Americans because of the victim's actual or perceived race or color.

 In addition to federal statutes, all states have laws which criminalize murder, assault and battery.
 Forty-seven states and the District of Columbia have statutes criminalizing various types of bias-motivated violence or intimidation (the exceptions being Arkansas, South Carolina, and Wyoming).

 A federal antilynching bill had been in discussion for over a century and had been proposed hundreds of times.
-Past attempts which passed at least one legislative chamber include the Dyer Anti-Lynching Bill, the Costigan-Wagner Bill and the Justice for Victims of Lynching Act.
+Past attempts which passed at least one legislative chamber include the Dyer Anti-Lynching Bill, the Costigan–Wagner Bill and the Justice for Victims of Lynching Act.